Samuel Lewis Honey: Early life

 Samuel Lewis Honey was born on 9 February 1894 in Conn in Ontario to Reverend George Edward Honey and Metta née Blaisdell.
 His father, originally from Boston, was a Methodist who moved his family from town to town as he took up a succession of ministries.
 Honey, who was known to his family as "Lew", attended schools in Drayton, Princeton and London, all in Ontario.

-When he was 17, Honey went teaching at schools on the Six Nations Indian Reserve in Ontario.
+When he was 17, Honey taught at schools on the Six Nations Indian Reserve in Ontario.
 He then resumed his own education, attending Walkerton High School from which he graduated in mid-1914 with honours in several subjects.
 He returned to teaching for a brief period while planning to enter Victoria College at University of Toronto.
 However, with the First World War underway, he decided to join the Canadian Expeditionary Force.